What is an Ag Retailer?

 ARA receives its guidance and accomplishes its work through the active participation of leaders serving on the board of directors and members volunteering through committees, work groups and task forces.
 This document describes the various groups that function within ARA.
 Signup for these groups is done annually in December for service during the following calendar year.

 The Board of Directors holds the ultimate governing authority and responsibility of the association.
-ARA holds an orientation for the board at the February meeting, which includes information on the duties and responsibilities of the board as a whole and board members individually.
+ARA holds an orientation webinar for the board each January, which includes information on the duties and responsibilities of the board as a whole and board members individually.
 The Board is composed of 22 retailer representatives and 17 industry supplier representatives.

 An Executive Committee from the board is named annually, and consists of four officers (Chair, Chair-elect, Vice Chair and Past Chair), all of whom must be retailer representatives, and one representative from each of the four industry supplier categories listed above.